 For a more detailed understanding of the topic that may spark some ideas for you to create some safe connections in your life, read this science-based, research-backed book!

-You get what you focus onA really smart person said this
+You get what you focus onA challenger said this

 If you feel that you want to take your habits of connection and communication to the next level, you can click here to Learn more about High Performance Coaching.
 The next round of coaching is open.